 Our team of highly trained solicitors are well equipped with the knowledge, resources and experience to deal with your case, providing you with the legal representation you need to claim the compensation you deserve.
 Our solicitors are professional yet friendly and treat each case with the utmost compassion and sensitivity at all times.

 As one of the UK’s leading personal injury law firms, we have offices around the country.
-You can find us in Birmingham, Cambridge, Cardiff, Edinburgh, Leeds, Liverpool, London, Manchester and Sheffield.
+You can find us in Birmingham, Cambridge, Cardiff, Edinburgh, Leeds, Liverpool, London and Manchester.

 Many of our qualified solicitors are members of respected organisations such as the Association of Personal Injury Lawyers, the Law Society Personal Injury Panel and the Pan European Organisation of Personal Injury Lawyers.